Empire-Strikes-Back/Zazu/readme.txt

-i am Zazu library - i generate simple identicon for a word
+this is the mooorning report

-i do generate a color for identicon
+i generate simple identicon for a word i do generate a color for identicon